fishcus/KAP-manual/en/kyanalyzer/multi-nodes_deploy.en.md

 Fourthly, if you have installed KyAnalyzer and started it, you need to modify the file *repository/data/workspaces/default/workspace.xml* and change < FileSystem > and < PersistenceManager > in it based on the configuration under < Workspace > of < Repository > domain in the above second step.
 If KyAnalyzer has not been started before, you may ignore this step.

-So far, you complete KyAnalyzer multi-node deployment.
+So far, you have completed KyAnalyzer multi-node deployment.
 You may start KyAnalyzer under each node.
 Each node shares the same metadata.